COVID-19 Waste disposal advice

 Bin crews will not be able to take your waste away unless it is all in your bin with the lid closed.
-Household Waste Recycling Centres, charity shops and some clothes banks are now closed, and items should not be left on charity shop doorsteps or around clothes banks.
+Household Waste Recycling Centres are now open again, you must book a time slot online to visit any of the suffolk recycling centres.

 Minimising the amount of rubbish, recycling and food waste we produce will make a real difference to maintaining a good service for everyone.
 Find tips for reducing food waste at Food Savvy

 There are many ingenious uses for things we might otherwise throw away – for instance, using plastic tubs with lids to store leftovers in the freezer, or cutting up old sheets and towels to use as dusters and cleaning cloths.